Frequently Asked Questions

 What if I lose my phone or my phone breaks during the study?

-The team will stop collecting your data, and you should contact us to discuss the next steps.
+Contact us right away.
+The team will stop collecting your data, and discuss the next steps for getting your new phone enrolled.

 How do I get in contact with the UW study staff?